 Fortunately, sinus infections related to dentures are unusual, and serious infections are very rare.
 If you invest in quality dentures, work with a skilled dentist, and take proper care of your dentures, you will be happy with your dentures and likely won’t experience this kind of problem.

-To learn more about quality dentures in Columbia, SC, please call (803) 781-9090 today for an appointment with a denture dentist at Smile Columbia Dentistry.
+To learn more about quality dentures, please call (803) 781-9090 today for an appointment with a Columbia, SC denture dentist at Smile Columbia Dentistry.